openhpc/cloudwg/aws-ohpc-template/example-templates/compute/compute.md

  - Internal security group (to allow all traffic between resources in that SG)
  - Rule for the internal SG, opening access for all traffic

-(These are identical to the network.yml template found in ../network)
+(These are mostly identical to the network.yml template found in ../network, however the dedicated NAT gateway has been replaced by the controller instance, which now provides NAT functionality instead)

 The template adds Parameters, allowing for user input of the following values:
  - True/False selection of whether a login node should be provisioned as well as a controller